 If a person has been terminated from his job due to illegal activities like riot or violence or due to acts that are morally wrong, gratuity is not payable to him.

-The gratuity calculation formula is based on salary and number of years of service.
+The Calculation of gratuity in India formula is based on salary and number of years of service.

 For salaried employees, the law states that one should get a gratuity equal to 15 days of monthly salary for every completed year of service.

 The formula to get the amount is – Salary * Tenure *15/26

 Salary = Basic Pay + Dearness Allowance + Commission

 15 – Days for which salary is considered per month.

 26 = Number of working days in a month (irrespective of whether you have a 5 day work week or 6 days work week)